UniversalRobots/Universal_Robots_Client_Library/doc/architecture.rst

 The core of this library is the ``UrDriver`` class which creates a fully functioning robot interface.
-For details on how to use it, please see the [Example driver](#example-driver) section.
+For details on how to use it, please see the :ref:`example-driver` section.

 The ``UrDriver``'s modules will be explained in the following.